SeanKilleen/seankilleen.github.io/_posts/2014-01-20-my-newest-backup-system-process-lessons-learned.markdown

 * **GMail:** My e-mail is also precious.
 I'll be again using [a Hanselman-authored solution](http://www.hanselman.com/blog/AutomaticallyBackupYourGmailAccountOnAScheduleWithGMVaultAndWindowsTaskScheduler.aspx) to back this up.
 * **Cloud Backup:** If Backblaze is able to take care of me, I may keep them because I have a lot invested.
 Otherwise, I'll be looking at other options.
 But the point is, this should be the last of my concerns after all the other ones are taken care of.

-Looking forward to getting this set up ASAP.</div>
+Looking forward to getting this set up ASAP.